jwheeler706/wheeler_independent_study/README.md

 ## 2. Create vtk files for paraview
 * If necessary, install vtk package (<code>pip install vtk</code> will suffice)
-* Call vtk script
+* Call vtk script, specifying input and output paths
-* Script prompts user for path to object files
 * Output files should end with number corresponding to frame

 ## 3. View in paraview